GUIDE 2024

 According to clause 7.5 of the ISO 9001:2015 standard, organizations must establish a documented procedure to:

-• Approve documents for adequacy prior to issue
+• Approve documents for adequacy before issue

 • Review, update as necessary, and re-approve documents